5hwb/Smart-Contracts-for-Bushfire-Prevention/SETUP.md

 # Set up the Ethereum dapp

+The dapp can be run on either Windows 10 or a Linux distribution such as Ubuntu and Linux Mint.

 ## Dependencies

 * Ganache (one-click Ethereum test blockchain)
 * Node.js
-* Git
+* Git (for fetching some of the Node.js packages)
-* Truffle (Node.js package)
+* Truffle (Development environment for Ethereum, installed as a Node.js package)
 * MetaMask (Firefox plugin to allow the Node.js app to communicate with the blockchain)

-## Steps
+## Installation steps (Windows and Linux)

-1. Install Node.js and Git if not present on your system.
+1. Install Node.js, Git and Ganache if not present on your system.
+Follow all default settings.
+2. Install the MetaMask browser plugin in a web browser (either Chrome or Firefox) - this will help the web app to interact with the blockchain.
-2. Open a terminal (Linux) or command prompt/Powershell (Windows) with administrator privileges (so that Truffle will run).
+3. Open a terminal (Linux) or Command Prompt/Powershell (Windows) with administrator privileges.
+    * In Windows, it is vital to run the Command Prompt with admin privileges as Truffle requires these to run on your system.

-1. Install Truffle as a global npm package: `sudo npm install -g --unsafe-perm=true --allow-root truffle`
+4. Install Truffle as a global npm package: `sudo npm install -g --unsafe-perm=true --allow-root truffle`
+    * On Windows, leave out the 'sudo' and run this instead: `npm install -g --unsafe-perm=true --allow-root truffle`

-11. Run `npm install` to install all dependencies.
+5. Run `npm install` to install all dependencies.
     * If you get a `ENOENT: no such file or directory` error, delete the 'node_modules' folder and 'package-lock.json', then run `npm install` again.
-    * If the terminal freezes, press any key to get it to do something again.
+    * If the terminal freezes, press any key on the keyboard to get it to do something again.

-2. Download the Ganache Ethereum client and create a new workspace - leave it running in the background.
-3. Check `truffle-config.js` and ensure that the development **host** and **port** are set correctly. (for Ganache, host = '127.0.0.1' and port = '7545')
+6. Check 'truffle-config.js' and ensure that the development **host** and **port** are set correctly. (for Ganache, host = '127.0.0.1' and port = '7545')

 e.g.